• Skip to primary navigation

 Jordan with Kids

-Falling in love with Jordan was pure accident for me.
+Falling in love with Jordan was a pure accident for me.
 I had no real intention of traveling in the Middle East (except to North Africa to see Egypt).
-When this trip fell into my lap I had no idea what to expect and now I spend almost every day encouraging families to take their kids on adventures like this one!
+When this trip fell into my lap I had no idea what to expect, and now I spend almost every day encouraging families to take their kids on adventures like this one!

 Trip Length: 1 week

-Travel Time: about 18 hours depending on flights (typical connections are London Heathrow or Frankfurt Germany)
+Travel Time: about 18 hours, depending on flights (typical connections are London Heathrow or Frankfurt, Germany)

 Phone Sim: E sim from Airalo (less than $10)